serbargithub/StackOfVoid/README.md

 > StackResults_t StackOfVoid__GetByIndex (StackItem_t* pGottenItem, StackOfVoid_t* stack, uint32_t index)

-provide access to an item from the stack by an index.
+Provide access to an item from the stack by an index.
+The lowes index of item in the stack starts with 1.

 **Return result:** enum with **STACK_RESULT__OK** or an error, in addition provides a callback with **STACK_RESULT__OUT_OF_SCOPE_ERROR**.